 1. No One Drinks Mint Juleps in the South These Days

-The exception: around the Kentucky Derby, of course.
+The exception: around the time of the Kentucky Derby, of course.
 Over the course of two days at Churchill Downs, Moss estimates, more than 120,000 Mint Juleps are served, “which I suspect exceeds the total number of Juleps served anywhere else in the South during the entire rest of the year.”

 Around 1800, mint slipped into the equation.
 Many antebellum Juleps (see recipe below) were made with cognac or other French brandies.
 According to some accounts, Juleps made farther north in New York City, circa 1830s, were often made with peach brandy as the liquor of choice.
 Thanks to the phylloxera epidemic of the mid-1800s, which infected France’s grapevines and hobbled cognac production, and a federal excise tax on American-made brandies, whiskey likely became the staple after the Civil War.

-American author Samuel Goodrich explained that “in the Southern states, where the ague is so common and troublesome a malady, where fogs are frequent and dews heavy, it has grown the custom to fortify the body from attacks of the disease, by means of Juleps, or what are called antifogmatics.”
+American author Samuel Goodrich explains that “in the Southern states, where the ague is so common and troublesome a malady, where fogs are frequent and dews heavy, it has grown the custom to fortify the body from attacks of the disease, by means of Juleps, or what are called antifogmatics.”
 That’s our kind of eye-opener.

 That was sometime around 1830, when ice still was hard to procure, often transported from Boston or other Northern climes and protected in icehouses.
 The drink was made like an ordinary Julep, one visitor to West Virginia reported, except the glass was “well filled with a quantity of ice chopped in small pieces, which is then put in shape of a fillet around the outside of the tumbler.”